 Mexican cuisine has always been associated with delicious colorful spicy food, but no one talks about their desserts.
 Yes, you heard me right.
 Mexican desserts.
 They do have them, and they are freaking good.
-If you haven’t ever tried them, you are missing out big time.
-It’s never late to start though.
+If you haven't ever tried them, you are missing out big time.
+It's never late to start, though.
 This Mexican Rice Pudding, Arroz Con Leche in Spanish, is an excellent choice for your introduction to the world of desserts of this fascinating country.

 Arroz Con Leche is a truly classic Mexican dessert.
-It is served at table literally everywhere, even in the farthest corners of the country.
+It is served at a table literally everywhere, even in the farthest corners of the country.
 However, as with most traditional dishes, there exist many different versions of it.
-Every abuela has her own recipe of this creamy and comforting sweet rice!
+Every abuela has her own recipe for this creamy and comforting sweet rice!
 Many use condensed or evaporated milk, some use plain milk.
 Some use eggs, some not.
 Some recipes include vanilla, some not.
-But that’s the beauty of it!
+But that's the beauty of it!

 When it comes to Mexican cuisine, I love Rick Bayless and his work.
 That's why the recipe of this rice pudding was adapted from his bestseller Authentic Mexican.
 His recipe uses plain milk, vanilla extract, eggs, lime zest and few other basic ingredients.
 I loved this version!
 And I am happy to share it with you guys.

-What I can say about the taste of this pudding?
+What can I say about the taste of this pudding?
 It is thick, creamy and, of course, sweet!
 It is everything you expect a fantastic dessert to be.
 Oh, and the finishing touch of cinnamon and raisins is just brilliant!
 And it is so easy to make.
-It requires some time but much of it doesn’t involve your direct participation.
+It requires some time but much of it doesn't involve your direct participation.
 The ingredients are really simple too.
 Then what else stops you from making this deliciousness right now?

 You can serve this Mexican Rice Pudding hot, chilled, or at room temperature.
 It also reheats well, just thin it with milk, warm, and you are good to go!